davidasrocha/capstone-kubernetes-setup/docs/how-to-run-in-aws.md

 Second, you need to save the file `~/.kube/config` for your S3 Bucket.

-Third, you need to configure a service account for your pods, running the script `./devops_service_account.sh capstone`.
+Finally, you need to configure a service account for your pods, running the script `./devops_service_account.sh capstone`.

-Finally, you need to configure the Helm, running the script `./devops_helm.sh`.

 ### How to configure Docker registry